Here are the benefits of Toor Dal that every health conscious person should know!

-A staple vegetarian dish is never complete without daal in Indian household.
-There is various types of lentils available in the market.
-While all daals are absolute favorites, let us consider some amazing benefits of ‘Toor Daal’!
+There are various types of lentils available in the market.
+While all dals are absolute favorites and rich in micronutrients, let us consider some amazing benefits of Toor Dal in particular.

 The reasons why Toor or Arhar dal should be part of your daily diet: